dave-worley/leaderboard/README.md

 # Leaderboard

 To run the project clone this repository.
-From the project's root directory run `cd ui && yarn && yarn start`
+From the project's root directory run `yarn && yarn start`